 Angels with Paws is a project of love.
 When the idea of starting a foundation first touched my heart, I wondered why God wanted me to take on such an important mission.
-Maybe it was because I’m the daughter of a veteran, or maybe it’s because I’ve always had a soft spot for homeless and neglected animals.
+Maybe it was because I’m the daughter of a veteran.
+Or maybe it’s because I’ve always had a soft spot for dogs in need of a second chance.
 I choose to believe it’s because of both.

 If there was a dog or cat in need of a loving home, they would always find it with us.

-My husband, Bob, has always had a special link with dogs.
+My husband, Bob, has always had a special connection with dogs.
 I have always called him a Dog Whisperer.
-He has always had the gift of making a dog feel safe and loved.
+He has the special gift of making a dog feel safe, loved, and willing to learn.

-Over the years, we’ve had many different types of dogs as a part of our family.
+Over the years, we’ve had several dogs as a part of our family.
 Some we had for many years, while others, left us far too soon.
-With our children grown, and with families of their own, our four-legged babies fill our home with love and laughter.
+With our children grown, and families of their own, our four-legged babies now fill our home with love and laughter.
 We currently have 5 dogs (4 are rescues), and 2 rescue cats.

-As his time in this life steadily came to an end, it got me thinking.
-What about those who need a helping hand like my father did?
+As the time of his life steadily came to an end, it got me thinking.
+What about those in need of a helping hand like my dad?
 What about those who need someone who will always be there for them, day or night?
 Someone who will never judge them, and will always provide them with unconditional love.

 That’s when it hit me.
 People don’t always need a helping hand.
-No, sometimes they just need a helping paw.
-That was the moment, I knew what God wanted me to do.
-That was the answer to my question.
+No, sometimes they just need a loving paw.
+That was the moment I knew what God wanted me to do.
+I understood the answer to my question.